 Basecamp is a simple and easy to use project management tool that your team can use as a content planning tool.
 Basecamp also includes communication tools like task-based comments, chat, announcements, and other collaboration tools.
 You can also create guest accounts if you work with freelancers, have multiple clients, or need to add other collaborators.
 You’ll need to connect Basecamp to your Google Calendar in order to create a content calendar.

 Pricing: Free plan.
 Free trial.
-The paid plan is $99/month.
+The paid plan starts from $15 per user per month.

 Smartsheet is a project management tool that lets you track your project budget, manage resources, assign tasks, and more.
 You can easily visualize your tasks using grid, calendar, Gantt, and chart views and even create custom forms so you can gather data from users.
 Smartsheet also has a content calendar planner that you can use to map out your content.

 Semrush serves as an all-in-one toolkit designed to boost your online visibility and help you determine the real questions that search engines get from people.
 Its features will allow you to do keyword research, get backlinking opportunities, audit your blog, and a whole lot more.
 The platform also has content marketing tools that can help you look for related topics, better headlines, questions, and SEO recommendations, so you can come up with an effective content plan.

 Pricing: Free trial.
 Plans range from $108.33–$416.66 per month (billed annually).

 We all know Canva as one of the best free graphic design tools that you can use to make not just flyers and posters but also social media posts and marketing materials.
 The Canva Pro version comes with a Content Planner designed to make your social media management easier—from creating and scheduling daily, weekly, or monthly posts on multiple platforms.